 Sault Historic Placards

 Did you know one of the most historic streets in all of Michigan lies within Sault Ste.
 Marie?
 Water Street, located near the Soo Locks, was once the cultural hub of Sault Ste.
 Marie when the French arrived in 1668.
 And it has long been the cultural hub of the Native American people that were here long before the arrival of Europeans.
 Continue reading for more about the placards celebrating the history of Sault Ste.
 Marie through the eras.
 Or take the history home with you by downloading the placards here.
+We’d like to give a special thanks to the Chippewa County Historical Society for the research and creation of the placards along Water Street.

 The Gathering Place